 It is recommended that the Audit Committee receive the attached report from PricewaterhouseCoopers (PWC).
-The report outlines the PWC's audit plan, for the audit of the Commission's consolidated financial statements, for the year ended December 31, 2011.
+The report outlines PWC's audit plan for the audit of the Commission's consolidated financial statements and its subsidiary companies, for the year ended December 31, 2012.